akyriako/otc-docs/doc/source/caf/adopt/rehost.rst

 -  The application architecture is consistent before and after the migration, so you know the original technology stack still work.
    Rehosting ensures the migration of your applications can go smoothly.
--  If the databases were built using Huawei Cloud ECS, the database licenses can be reused in commercial database scenarios to save money.
+-  If the databases were built using Open Telekom Cloud ECS, the database licenses can be reused in commercial database scenarios to save money.
 -  Applications are deployed across AZs, so you can configure DC-level HA.
--  With Huawei Cloud ELB and Auto Scaling, services can be flexibly scaled to adapt to workload changes.
+-  With Open Telekom Cloud ELB and Auto Scaling, services can be flexibly scaled to adapt to workload changes.
 -  ELB replaces traditional offline hardware load balancing devices and the network ACLs replace traditional hardware firewalls, further